kaz6120/Loggix/README.markdown

 - OS independent.
 (Tested on OS X and Ubuntu Linux)
 - PHP5.3 or later with SQLite enabled.
-- SQLite3 is the recommended database engine.
+- SQLite3 is the default database engine.
 You can also use SQLite2 or MySQL(You need to edit Core.php).

 ## License ##